 We have a long way to go in our organizations, but you can make a difference in your own sphere of influence.
 In our hyper-competitive culture, it’s critical that you foster an awareness of the importance of building emotional bonds every single day.
 Just being mindful of opportunities to strengthen emotional bonds each day is a huge head start.

-Reflect: How can you strengthen an emotional bond with someone today?
-How can you help your team foster a connection mindset?
+Reflection Question: How can you strengthen an emotional bond with someone today?
+How can you help your team foster a connection mindset

 Some people fear rejection and the pain of grieving the inevitable losses that come from bonding.
 If this describes you, there are always understandable emotional reasons, but it’s still counter-productive to your health and well being and to the performance of your team.
 Removing barriers is, of course, a process and not a one-shot deal.
 The key is to enter into the process and to keep moving forward.
 The first step is to identify and label the underlying emotional pain from which you're protecting yourself.
 From there, you need to process this with people who are safe.